shady-cs15/slash/README.md

 # slash
-Teaching neural networks to play guitar
+Teaching neural networks how to play guitar